texfaq/texfaq.github.io/FAQ-graphicspath.md

 ---
-title: Importing graphics from ''somewhere else''
+title: Importing graphics from "somewhere else"
 category: graphics
 permalink: /FAQ-graphicspath
 date: 2014-06-10
 ---

-By default, graphics commands like `\includegraphics` look ''wherever TeX files are found'' for the graphic file they're being asked to use.
+By default, graphics commands like `\includegraphics` look "wherever TeX files are found" for the graphic file they're being asked to use.
 This can reduce your flexibility if you choose to hold your graphics files in a common directory, away from your (La)TeX sources.